Brigham Young: Latter Day Saint conversion

-By the time Young moved to Mendon in 1828, he had effectively left the Reformed Methodist church and become a Christian seeker, unconvinced that he had found a church possessing the true authority of Jesus Christ.
+By the time Young moved to Mendon in 1828, he had effectively left the Reformed Methodist Church and become a Christian seeker, unconvinced that he had found a church possessing the true authority of Jesus Christ.
 Sometime in 1830, Young was introduced to the Book of Mormon by way of a copy that his brother, Phineas Howe, had obtained from Samuel H. Smith.
 Young did not immediately accept the divine claims of the Book of Mormon.
-In 1831, five missionaries of the Latter Day Saint movement—Eleazer Miller, Elial Strong, Alpheus Gifford, Enos Curtis, and Daniel Bowen—came from the branch of the church in Columbia, Pennsylvania to preach in Mendon.
+In 1831, five missionaries of the Latter Day Saint movement—Eleazer Miller, Elial Strong, Alpheus Gifford, Enos Curtis, and Daniel Bowen—came from the branch of the church in Columbia, Pennsylvania, to preach in Mendon.
 A key element of the teachings of this group in Young's eyes was their practicing of spiritual gifts like speaking in tongues and prophecy.
 This was partly experienced when Young traveled with his wife, Miriam, and Heber C. Kimball to visit the branch of the church in Columbia.

-After meeting Joseph Smith, Young joined the Church of Christ in April 9, 1832.
+After meeting Joseph Smith, Young joined the Church of Christ on April 9, 1832.
 He was baptized by Eleazer Miller.
 Young's siblings and their spouses were baptized that year or the year afterwards.
 In April 1832, a branch of the church was organized in Mendon; eight of the fifteen families were Youngs.
-There, Young saw Alpheus Gifford speak in tongues, and in response Young also spoke in tongues.
+There, Young saw Alpheus Gifford speak in tongues, and in response, Young also spoke in tongues.
 Young and Kimball spent the summer following their baptism conducting missionary work in western New York, while Vilate Kimball cared for Young's family.
-After Miriam died of consumption, Vilate continued to care for Brigham's children while he, Heber, and Joseph Young travelled to visit Joseph Smith in Kirtland, Ohio.
+After Miriam died of consumption, Vilate continued to care for Brigham's children while he, Heber, and Joseph Young traveled to visit Joseph Smith in Kirtland, Ohio.
 During the visit, Brigham spoke in a tongue that Smith identified as the "Adamic language".